 So here I am, taking the boldest step on this blog by making it very personal: I tell you what makes me care as a human being and what influenced my curatorial practice:

-I am 31 years old and the child of two migrants who needed to leave their countries because of two fascist regimes: Spain and Portugal.
+I am 31 years old and the daughter of two migrants who needed to leave their countries because of two fascist regimes: Spain and Portugal.
 They found a safe place in Germany, a country that was blooming in the 60s and 70s and in search of workers.
 A term coined by the search for these kind of laborer was Gastarbeiter, translating into "guest worker" attributing them their place in society as a temporary guest - you know the rights and duties of guests.
-I grew up as their child, with their belief system of what it means to be an integrated citizen, often questioning the everyday racism I was seeing and experiencing.
+I grew up with their belief system of what it means to be an integrated citizen, often questioning the everyday racism I was seeing and experiencing.

 I had the privilege to study and nourish my soul with thinkers and writers that I found relevant, I unfortunately didn't see most of them on our course curriculum at the University.
 Knowledge was the shield that protected me and gave me freedom and confidence to stand up.